 Define Electron Affinity in Chemistry

-Electron affinity (EA) or electron gain enthalpy or simply affinity in the periodic table define as the amount of energy released or liberated when an electron added to an isolated neutral gaseous atom at its lowest energy level (ground state) to produce a uni-negative ion or anion.
-In ionization energy, energy supplied to remove one, two, and more electrons from an atom or cation but in electron affinities, the energy released with the addition of one or more electrons in an atom or anion.
-Electron affinity is an exothermic reaction with the negative sign according to the usual thermodynamics convention in chemistry but measurement of affinities always the positive value.
-Affinity value measured by unit eV per atom or kJ mol-1 and effected by atomic size, shielding electron, and electronic configuration or structure of atom or ion.
+Electron affinity (EA) or electron gain enthalpy or simply affinity in the periodic table define as the amount of energy released or liberated when an electron is added to an isolated neutral gaseous atom at its lowest energy level (ground state) to produce a uni-negative ion or anion.
+In ionization energy, energy supplied to remove one, two, and more electrons from an atom or cation but in electron affinity, the energy released with the addition of one or more electrons in an atom or anion.
+Electron affinity is an exothermic reaction with the negative sign according to the usual thermodynamics convention in chemistry but the measurement of affinities always the positive value.

 Measurement of Electron Affinities

-Affinities are difficult to obtain but measure from the indirect measurement of Born-Haber energy cycles in which one step is electron particle capture.
+Electron affinity is difficult to obtain but measure from the indirect measurement of Born-Haber energy cycles in which one step is electron particle capture.
 Affinities also measure by direct study of electron capture from heated filaments.
 The second method determined the number of neutral atoms, ions, and electrons with the mass spectrometer in the electromagnetic radiation spectrum.
 This gives the standard free energy for the equilibrium reaction.
-The free energy calculated from the temperature dependence of equilibrium constant.
+The free energy is calculated from the temperature dependence of equilibrium constant.

 Question: Calculate the electron affinity of chlorine from the Born – Haber cycle data.
-The crystal lattice energy of sodium chloride = – 774 kJ mol-1, the ionization energy of sodium = 495 kJ mol-1, the heat of sublimation of sodium = 108 kJ mol-1, bond energy of chlorine = 240 kJ mol-1 and heat of formation of sodium chloride = 410 kJ mol-1.
+The crystal lattice energy of sodium chloride = – 774 kJ mol-1, the ionization energy of sodium = 495 kJ mol-1, the specific heat of sublimation of sodium = 108 kJ mol-1, bond energy of chlorine = 240 kJ mol-1, and the heat of formation of sodium chloride = 410 kJ mol-1.

 Answer: Born – Haber Cycle equation for the formation of sodium chloride crystal